Sip All Summer Long

 Beaver River Brewing Co – Bonnyville

-They may be the newbie brewery but are already bringing high quality, delicious craft beer to the table.
+Bringing high quality, delicious craft beer to the table.
 Their classic brew, the Pilsner, is crafted to have a balanced flavour – perfect to be enjoyed with friends.
 Beaver River also offers seasonal ales including the NEAPA (North East Alberta Pale Ale), Citrus Haze and newly released (yet popular) Sour Beaver.

 Journey North Cider Co – Bonnyville

 Locally grown and fermented, Journey North offers two standard products – the Crisp and the Dry – with more coming later this year.
 Better yet, they are committed to developing signature draught and an unlimited variety of seasonal blends, no matter the climate.
 Of which pairs perfectly with food from the in-house kitchen.
 Hang out and play some games in the private cider suite or try your hand at some lawn games off the patio.
 They are family friendly!
-Read more about Journey North on our profile
+Read more about Journey North on our profile.

 Cold Lake Brewing & Distilling Co. – Cold Lake

-Newly expanded to a new location, with more beer on tap.
-Come check out the rooftop patio with a perfect view of the Cold Lake Marina!
+Check out the rooftop patio with a perfect view of the Cold Lake Marina!
 If you’re after variety, Cold Lake Brewing & Distilling Co. has plenty of options for you.
 A local favourite, clients receive a top-quality product while supporting their neighbours and using as many local resources as possible.
 Now offering 15 beer flavours on tap, 5 vodkas, 2 rums and 2 gins, along with tap room snacks…sounds like a great day!
 You can find more information from our Cold Lake Brewing & Distilling Co profile here.

 Fat Unicorn Brewery Tap and Grill – Lac La Biche